philipturner/opencl-metal-stdlib/README.md

 - OpenCL only permits 256 threads/threadgroup instead of 1024.
 That's fine, because anything above 256 threads seriously deterioriates performance.
 - OpenCL does not support `half` precision.
 That's fine, because the M1 GPU architecture doesn't either.
 - OpenCL doesn't allow access to the `MTLCommandBuffer`.
 That's fine, because it internally bunches up `clEnqueueXXX` calls into command buffers.
-And probably more optimally than you will.
+It does this more optimally than many manual solutions.
 - OpenCL is especially fast at AI/ML applications that [dispatch several small operations](https://github.com/philipturner/metal-experiment-1).
 It should have much better sequential throughput than PyTorch.
 - [SYCL](https://registry.khronos.org/SYCL/specs/sycl-2020/html/sycl-2020.html#introduction) will hopefully have a backend for Metal in the future.
 That means you can use another standardized Khronos API soon.
 If you're planning to invest time and money migrating OpenCL applications to Metal, the port may become obsolete soon.
 Note that this is speculative, and not professional advice.